Call +44 7710 466981 (UK)

-We generally sail from Kotor in either the direction of Ulcinj or take a more gentle cruise in Kotor bay and cover numerous beautiful bays and coves and can include the Croatian islands for longer tours at your request.
+We generally sail from Kotor in the direction of Ulcinj or take a more gentle cruise in Kotor bay and cover numerous beautiful bays and coves.

 We recognise that cuisine is an important part of your gulet holiday.
 Your very own chef will prepare all meals from the finest fresh local ingredients for the ultimate alfresco dining experience.

 Our boats are available for both Private Charter and for booking a cabin only if you would like to join others.
 Please contact us for a quotation.

 We periodically offer specialist cruises such as Yoga or Diving.
 All of our options offer the same Sun and destinations and quality of service.

 The Lady Sovereign II is a quality built boat perfect for sailing with its Gaff Rig, she is 100ft long with sleek lines and has a displacement of 85 tonnes; she is a beautiful sight.
 She was built by Mustafa Koseoglu renowned for building sturdy, robust yet elegant boats.
 She is designed to give a full sailing experience and when the conditions are suitable we take pleasure in putting her under full sail.

 Her length offers an extended sun deck, she has 6 double cabins.
 All cabins have AC and are ensuite.
 Each cabin has a European electrical socket.

 There is the option to play your own music from your mobile device/USB stick/CD/DVD or flash card.
 Also a 22 inch flat screen in the saloon is perfect for Karaoke or movie nights.
 Free WiFi on-board (In Montenegro only)

 Our speed boat is available to take you ashore at your convenience and there is some water sport equipment on-board for activities such as snorkeling and water ski.